lo0ken/money-tracker/docs/privacy.md

 The Operators may use personal information to provide services that support the activities of the Operators’s members and their collaboration on the Operators’s standards and projects.
-When accessing the Operators’s members-only web pages, your personal user information may be tracked by the Operators in order to support collaboration, ensure authorized access, and enable communication between members.
+When accessing the Operators’s members-only web pages, your personal userAuth information may be tracked by the Operators in order to support collaboration, ensure authorized access, and enable communication between members.

 Credit card information may be collected to facilitate membership applications; or if you purchase a product or